jochem-waque/scratch/README.md

 # Scratch

-_Yet_ another Discord bot that I'm making from scratch
+_Yet_ another Discord bot that I'm making from scratch.

 ## Usage

 1. Edit `example.env` and save it as `.env`
-2. Edit `blacklist.example.json` and save it as `blacklist.json`
-3. Run `docker compose up`
+2. Run `docker compose up`

 ## License